datanav/docs/technical/tripletex-wave.rst

 Tripletex Contact to Wave Customer
 ----------------------------------
-Every Tripletex Contact will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a Tripletex Contact and a Wave Customer must be established.

+A new Wave Customer will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into Wave.

 Once a link between a Tripletex Contact and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.